Minnesota Zen Meditation Center: History

 Minnesota Zen Meditation Center (MZMC) was founded in 1972 by Dainin Katagiri Roshi (1928-1990), who was invited to come to Minnesota by a small but growing group of practitioners, many of whom had ties to the San Francisco Zen Center where Katagiri had served as a priest since 1965.
 Upon first arriving in Minnesota, Katagiri held zazen and services on the second floor of a 4-plex apartment building in South East Minneapolis, establishing himself as the first Zen teacher to settle in the Midwest.

-The burgeoning group officially incorporated as the Minnesota Zen Meditation Center in December of 1973, and by May of 1975 had raised enough funds (aided partially by royalties from Robert Pirsig's book, Zen and the Art of Motorcycle Maintenance) to purchase the white stucco house at 3343 East Bde Maka Ska Parkway, where MZMC still resides today.
+The burgeoning group officially incorporated as the Minnesota Zen Meditation Center in December 1973, and by May 1975 had raised enough funds (aided partially by royalties from Robert Pirsig's book, Zen and the Art of Motorcycle Maintenance) to purchase the white stucco house at 3343 East Bde Maka Ska Parkway, where MZMC still resides today.
 The official opening ceremony was held on February 1, 1976.

 Since its purchase, the MZMC building has undergone several renovations.
 Most recently, the 2019 "Open Hearts - Open Spaces" fundraising campaign raised enough capital to fund the construction of a new zendo, a temple gate, an expanded library, as well as the addition of handicap accessible bathrooms, the repair of aging stucco, and the replacement of several windows.